Metejoor: Television work

 He appeared as himself in a scene with the character Christine Leysen (Daphne Paelinck) in episode 5391 of the VRT 1 Soap opera Thuis (2023) as part of a week in which Flemish celebrities make cameo appearances.
 He also played a version of himself in season 2 of the VTM-telenovelle Milo (2024).

+In 2025, he became one of the artists for the talent show, Lift You Up, where he placed third with his match, Katrien.